danieljcave/inphysical-quiz/README.md

 The InPysical quiz is designed as a functional game but to also educate the users on the body and exercise.
 The Quiz is centred around questions related to Exercise and the Body.
 The Quiz is a free-to-play game, it educates the user while giving them a way to have fun and learn at the same time.

-The sit will be a single page website with a quiz built into the HTML.
+The site will be a single-page website with a quiz built into the HTML.
 The code will use javascript to complete tasks and functions for the quiz.
-Along with ability to move around the page while staying on a single page.
+Along with the ability to move around the page while staying on a single page.

 Live version of the site avalible - <a href="https://danieljcave.github.io/inphysical-quiz/" target="_blank">Click Here!</a>